This page explains two different approaches to setting up a highly available Kubernetes cluster using kubeadm:

 Replace the following variables in the template with the appropriate values for your cluster:

-Move the copied files to the correct locations:
+LOAD_BALANCER_DNSLOAD_BALANCER_PORTCP0_HOSTNAMECP0_IPCP1_HOSTNAMECP1_IPCP2_HOSTNAMECP2_IPMove the copied files to the correct locations:

 USER=ubuntu # customizable